Surfer's family were at Aramoana beach when he died

 Te Runanga o Otakou placed a 24-hour rahui (temporary closure) on the area from Heyward Point to the Spit Wharf.
 It lifted at 3pm yesterday.

-A police spokeswoman said the death would be referred to the coroner.
+A police spokeswoman said the death would be referred to the Coroner.